Volvo XC40 review

 The Volvo XC40 is a comfortable and stylish small SUV that has some pleasing practical touches and a lot of Swedish cool

 The Volvo XC40 is a strong contender in the market for small premium SUVs.
-It’s not a revelation on the road, but it strikes a decent blend of comfort and cruising refinement, and offers premium SUV appeal in a small-car package.
-This allows passengers to enjoy the funky, minimalist cabin and the capable infotainment system.
+It’s not a revelation on the road, but it strikes a decent blend of comfort and cruising refinement, and offers lots of kerb appeal in a small-car package.

-Introduced in 2017, the Volvo XC40 is a mid-sized premium SUV that majors on practicality and comfort while offering bold styling that helps set it apart from its more conservative rivals.
+Introduced in 2017, the Volvo XC40 is a compact premium SUV that majors on practicality and comfort while offering bold styling that helps set it apart from its more conservative rivals.
 Its great safety rating and suite of available active safety systems will appeal to customers, too.

 Car group tests